artainmo/github_to_obsidian/README.md

 ##### Naming
 Use github repository path as file name in obsidian.<br>
 Transform ' ' into '_' and '/' into '~'.<br>
-Remove '.' if file name starts with that.
+Remove '.' if file name starts with that.<br>
+Add '.md' extension in the end for obsidian.

 ###### Tags
 Give tags of project to its root README.<br>